- Breathtaking performance

 The 2018 Porsche 911 is a superlative sports car that has defied its age.
 It’s a classic, but performs better than nearly any newcomer to its arena.

-Oh, and about that GT2 RS: It’s the fastest Porsche 911 ever made.
+In that list is the fastest 911 ever made.

 That’s a flurry of activity for one of the oldest names in the sports-car business.